Is Overflow and Enlightenment Truly Coming to Cartersville’s Women

 Were I to receive such direct divine revelation as Mrs. Helton claims to have received, I can assure you that I would not need “affirmation” or confirmation from any human being.
 After all, I am indwelt by the Holy Spirit and privy to 66 books of Holy writ.
 Like any Christian, I should be able to tell when God speaks to me.
 Believe me; playing ladies’ ministry spoiler gives me no jollies.
 I lament over the state of the church in America, the dearth of male involvement in its actives, and the Charismatic Wild Wild West that it Ladies Bible Study.

 Ladies, may I suggest an alternative?
 Sit down with your husband and study God’s word with him that night.
 Involve your children.
 Pray together as a family.
 Do the same with the members of your own local church.

-Men may I suggests that you don’t pawn the spiritual shepherding of your wives of to teachers who have coffee with God must the same way many of you have pawned the spiritual shepherding of your children onto to hip young “youth ministers” for Bible study that resembles some form of moralist edutainment?
+Men, may I suggests that you don’t pawn the spiritual shepherding of your wives off to teachers who have coffee with God much the same way many of you have pawned the spiritual shepherding of your children off to hip young “youth ministers” for Bible study that resembles some form of moralist edutainment?
 I guarantee you that your wife would rather read the Bible with you if you’ll only take the initiative to lead.
 Ask yourself if the devil wants your family studying God’s word together or apart.

 Reader, I doubt Andrea Helton and her ecumenical team has a direct divine word for you but I can guarantee you that God does in His Holy Scripture.
 Be discerning ladies…even if it means being discerning all alone.
 Men, don’t let your ladies seek after God by themselves.